The Impending Danger of Natural Gas Explosions

 When it comes to a gas explosion, you’re going to need an experienced attorney to hold the responsible parties accountable.
 For 30 years, Jersey City Attorney Anthony Carbone has been helping injury victims across New Jersey.
 With a team of accident recreation experts, he will investigate the accident, learn the cause, and help you get the compensation you deserve for your claim.

 Don’t wait another second.
-If you were involved in a natural gas explosion, losing either property or received an injury, Attorney Carbone is prepared to help.
+If you were involved in a natural gas explosion, losing property, or received an injury, Attorney Carbone is prepared to help.
 Contact the Law Offices of Anthony Carbone today for more information.